gregnz/stocks/NTNX.md

 ### Comments
 Nutanix is growing strongly, over a year and a half more than doubling revenue, with really good gross margins of above 60%.

-Deferred revenue really confused me.
-I didn't think Nutanix had any sort of subscription revenue, so ... where was all the deferred revenue coming from?
-Reading the 10Q's seemed to confirm my initial thoughts.
-I contacted Investor Relations (who were really helpful) who confirmed that the deferred revenue is almost all from support contracts.
-So very little to no subscription revenue.

->The next phase, as presented at our March Investor Day, would be to sell more subscriptions... - Investor Relations

 They've raised a bunch of cash